potatogopher/gorilla-middleware/README.md

 ## Middlewares

 **Logger**

 The logging middleware will log data about the requests being made by a client.

 **CORS**

 CORS provides Cross-Origin Resource Sharing.
 CORS will be handled for all routes that recognize the `OPTIONS` method.
+[More info](https://github.com/gorilla/mux/issues/381)

 **Recovery Handler**

 The recovery handler will prevent a panic from happening.
 It will end up responding with a 500 Internal Server Error.